 People with a cold or flu may experience a cough.
 A “wet,” or “productive,” cough refers to a cough that produces mucus.
-Doctors do not recommend medicines that suppress a cough for people with a wet cough.

 People with a wet cough may take guaifenesin.
 This is an expectorant that manufacturers claim can help loosen mucus and phlegm.